chimmelb/fun-node-homework/readme.md

 * A text box to input potential sequences
 * A button to submit the text to the server

 Responses from the server should be indicated to the user (i.e. icon for success or fail, a toast, message alert, hidden/shown `<div>`, whatever).
-Clear the text box after a successful response to enter another one. **Do not validate Sequences on the Web page**
+Clear the text box after a successful response to enter another one. **Do not validate Sequences on the Web page**.

+Also display past requests and results from the server.
+This should dynamically update each time a request is made, no matter the result.
+Results do not need to persist between reloads.
+* centered table showing previously tried sequences and results

-Other page flair is fine (CSS styles, etc), show your artistic skills if you want to, but this is not a design assignment.
+Other page flair is fine (CSS styles, labels, etc) though not necessary.
+Show your artistic skills if you want to, but this is not a design assignment.

-Use whatever library and tools you prefer (the less complex the better).
-A common starting project will use WebPack, which is fine, but this assignment could be completed with a single `index.html` file.
+Use whatever library and tools you prefer to scaffold the project (the less complex the better).
+A starting place would be the [VueJS Quick Start](https://vuejs.org/guide/quick-start.html).

-**Choose a modern framework!** This single page must be in a modern framework.
-Examples of these would be ReactJS, AngularJS, *VueJS*, Ember, Polymer etc. *Do not use jQuery.*

 #### Server